September 2017 Entry

 Thank you for visiting our Sixth Form pages, and welcome.

-Simon Langton Girls’ Sixth Form offers a co-educational, vibrant environment in which to study and if you have an enquiry regarding Sixth Form entry for September 2013, please do not hesitate to contact Mr Perrian by telephone on 01227 463711 x 251 or by email: email@example.com.
+Simon Langton Girls’ Sixth Form offers a co-educational, vibrant environment in which to study.
+If you have an enquiry regarding Sixth Form entry for September 2017, please do not hesitate to contact Sixth Form Admissions by email: Sixth Form Admissions

-Please see our Sixth Form pages for details on the subjects offered, course content and specific entry requirements etc. and we look forward to hearing from you soon.
+Please see our Sixth Form pages for details on the subjects offered, course content and specific entry requirements etc. We look forward to hearing from you soon.